-- Membership (12 + 8): five students and three alternates; three faculty, at least one of whom is a tenured or probationary faculty member, and two alternates; one full-time staff representative and one alternate; Ombudsman (nonvoting). - 2.0 Functions: The Committee shall hear and seek redress of student grievances concerning members of the faculty, administration, or staff, and to recommend disciplinary actions.
+- 1.0 Membership (10 + 6 alternates): five students and three alternates; three faculty, at least one of whom is a tenured or probationary faculty member, and two alternates; one full-time staff representative and one alternate; Ombudsman (nonvoting). - 1.1.
+A Vice Chair shall be selected from among the voting student members appointed by the Associated Students.
+The role of the Vice Chair is to chair Student Grievance Committee meetings when the Chair cannot do so.
+The Vice Chair shall not vote when serving as the chair of a Student Grievance Committee meeting. - 2.0 Functions: The Committee shall hear and seek redress of student grievances concerning members of the faculty, administration, or staff, and to recommend disciplinary actions.
 (See Codes: Student Grievance Procedure.) - 3.0 The chair of the Student Grievance Committee shall present an annual written report to the President and the Senate Executive Committee of the number of grade appeal cases heard and the disposition of those cases.